xCryptik/developer-rig/docs/Windows.md

     4.  `echo '{
           "clientID": "`_your client ID_`",
           "version": "0.0.1",
-          "channel": "rig-`_your Twitch user name_`",
+          "channel": "RIG`_your Twitch user name_`",
           "ownerName": "`_your Twitch user name_`"
         }' > ../config.json`
         \# Your client ID is available in the **Overview** tab of your extension.
 Your Twitch user name is displayed in the top-right corner of twitch.tv when you are signed in.
+The channel name must be alphabetic.
+For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
     5.  `yarn extension-init -l ../my-extension`
         \# You may replace `my-extension` with a different directory name here and in subsequent steps.
     6.  `node scripts/ssl.js`